-February is Heart Month, so we caught up with William A. Cooper, M.D., Medical Director of Cardiovascular Surgery at WellStar Health Systems in Marietta, GA, and author of Heart Attack: Truth, Tragedy, Triumph to discuss why cardiovascular issues are prevalent in the African-American community.
-According to the American Heart Association, heart disease is the number one killer and stroke is the leading cause of death for all Americans, but for blacks the risks of getting those disease are even higher.
-And among blacks age 20 and older, 44.4 percent of men and 48.9 percent of women have cardiovascular disease.
+February is American Heart Month, so we caught up with William A. Cooper, M.D., medical director of cardiovascular surgery at WellStar Health Systems in Marietta, Georgia, and author of Heart Attack: Truth, Tragedy, Triumph to discuss why cardiovascular issues are prevalent in the African-American community.
+According to the American Heart Association, heart disease is the No. 1 killer and stroke is the leading cause of death for all Americans, but for African-Americans, the risks of getting those disease are even higher.
+And among Blacks age 20 and older, 44.4 percent of men and 48.9 percent of women have cardiovascular disease.
 Dr. Cooper breaks down why our hearts have so many issues and how we can combat these problems.

 EBONY: What are the most prevalent cardiovascular issues among African-Americans?

 Dr. Cooper: Most of the cardiovascular diseases that we think about are acquired, meaning we develop them as we get older.
 For the African-American community, issues like high blood pressure can lead to congestive heart failure, where the heart is basically tired of pumping against all the pressure that’s been building for years and so it essentially wears out.
 Also, plaque can build up inside of the blood vessels, which can then lead to angina or heart pain.
 There are also structural heart problems, which typically involve the heart valves (aortic valve and mitral valve) where blood can flow in and out of the heart, but it cannot go back into the opposite direction.
 So for African-Americans and other minorities, it’s the acquired problems with the blood vessels and high blood pressure that can lead to myocardial infarction (heart attack) and congestive heart failure.

 EBONY: How can African-Americans keep their hearts healthy?